minetest/blog/_posts/2023-07-30-MayJuneJuly.md

 Most recently, the [1.2.0 release](https://github.com/mt-mods/mail/releases/tag/1.2.0) has brought settings, a trash system, major performance improvements, and bug fixes.

-Contributors to the mail mod include S-S-X, BuckarooBanzay, fluxionary, and the YourLand server.
+Contributors to the mail mod include Athozus, S-S-X, BuckarooBanzay, fluxionary, and the YourLand server.

 ### Plushie Invasion